lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/building-linking/dynamic-linking.md

 Regarding `TRACEPOINT_DEFINE` and `TRACEPOINT_PROBE_DYNAMIC_LINKAGE`,
-the recommended practice is to use a separate C source file in your application to define them, and then include the tracepoint provider header files afterwards, e.g.:
+the recommended practice is to use a separate C source file in your application to define them, then include the tracepoint provider header files afterwards.
+For example:

 ~~~ c
 #define TRACEPOINT_DEFINE